kyphan38/web/assets/docs/technical/linux - ongoing/1-understand-and-use-essential-tools.md

 Create files

-- `touch`: creates an empty file if it doesn't exist, or updates the access and modification timestamps of an existing file
+- `touch`: Creates an empty file if it doesn't exist, or updates the access and modification timestamps of an existing file

 ```bash
 touch /home/kyphan/text.txt